 Declining water quality is something all of us have been seeing for quite some time.
-Rivers and streams that once used to provide an abundant resource for fishing have, in many cases declined to such an extent that there is no aquatic life left at all.
-Rivers and lakes that we enjoyed swimming in are now green with algae or muddy brown.
-This has been the case for my beloved Pahaoa River that runs around my farm in Hinakura.
-In 2002, it was alive with fish, literally jumping out of the water.
-Fly rods always hung at the back door, for family and visitors alike to catch a feed.
+Rivers and streams that once provided an abundant resource, have had dramatic declines in health and productivity.
+Lakes that we enjoyed swimming in are now green with algae or brown with sediment.
+This has been the case for the Pahaoa River that runs around our farm in Hinakura.
+In 2002, it was alive with fish.

 Ten years later in 2012, the river was dead and devoid of aquatic life.
 Its fish are long gone, washed up dead on its shores for lack of oxygen and a life-sustaining environment.
-Over the years I made many attempts to draw this to the attention of the regional council and my neighbouring farmers whose farm practice was a major contributor to the aquatic decline.
-The river and my concerns appeared on many national television programmes and the award-winning documentary River Dog.
-Every time I discussed the degradation of the Pahaoa River with those in authority, I was told to ‘prove it’.
-It seems that without sound scientific water quality data from the river nothing could or would be done to enforce the already existing environmental standards.
+Over the years we made many attempts to draw this to the attention of the regional council and neighbouring farmers whose farm practice was a major contributor to the pollution.
+The story of our struggle to save the river appeared in the award-winning documentary River Dog.
+Every time I discussed the degradation of the Pahaoa River with council, I was told to ‘prove it’.
+Without scientific water quality data from the river nothing could or would be done to enforce the already existing environmental standards.

 In 2016, we finalised and built our first working RiverWatch prototype.
 This was tested for accuracy alongside regional council instrumentation and integrated into our data collection platform on the WaiNZ website and RiverWatch app.
-The prototype was awarded the WWF Conservation Innovation Award 2016 and with the $25,000 award we continued to develop RiverWatch for release into our rivers.
+The prototype was awarded the WWF Conservation Innovation Award 2016 and with the $25,000 we continued to develop RiverWatch for release.
 We also approached many organisations and farming leaders engaged with water use, but they had little appetite for testing water quality, so we continued to fund RiverWatch from our own resources.